Electrical design menu

 After the configurations were set, we can apply the configuration to placed inverters one by one, selecting the inverter from the list and clicking Update SMA1:

-Or set the same configuration to all inverters at once using the Update all function:
+Or set the same configuration to all inverters at once selecting the Update all option:

 The next step is to assign strings to inverters.
-We can do that in two ways:
+We can do that in 2 ways:

 Color coding

-If needed at any point you can adjust the naming of your devices.
-To do so, click on "Labeling" a new window will pop up where you will be able to click on any selected name and change it.
-To implement the changes click on the "Update" button.
+You can adjust the naming of your devices.
+To do so, click on Labeling; a new window will pop up where you will be able to click on any selected name and change it.
+To implement the changes click on the Update button.

-Also you can print the SLD using the same steps as mentioned before.
-Click on "SLD" then you will be prompted to left-click and place the table at a desired location to finalize the function.
+You can also print the SLD using the same steps as mentioned before.
+Click on SLD; then you will be prompted to left-click and place the table at a desired location to finalize the function.

 Cable trays